flatironinstitute/CaImAn/README.md

 }
 ```

+All the results and figures of the paper can be regenerated using this package.
+For more information visit this [page](https://github.com/flatironinstitute/CaImAn/tree/master/use_cases/eLife_scripts).

 ## New: Code refactoring (October 2018)

 We recently refactored the code to simplify the parameter setting and usage of the various algorithms.
 The code now is based around the following objects: